-Our current RCL has a \$47,942,000 outstanding balance.
-The interest rate on this line of credit can float at a rate equal to one-month term SOFR plus 2.25% for an effective rate of 7.58% at March 31, 2024.
-During the term of this RCL (which matures in January 2029), the Company can borrow at any time and partially or wholly repay any outstanding borrowings and then re-borrow, as necessary outstanding balances.
+Our current RCL has a \$51,942,000 outstanding balance.
+The interest rate on this line of credit can float at a rate equal to one-month term SOFR plus 2.25% for an effective rate of 7.58% at June 30, 2024.
+During the term of this RCL (which matures in January 2029), we can borrow at any time and partially or wholly repay any outstanding borrowings and then re-borrow, as necessary outstanding balances.